Banaras Hindu University: Student unions and protests

 Banaras Hindu University does not have an active political student union, but an administrative student council called the Banaras Hindu University Students Council to represent and safeguard the interests of the students.

 Despite no elections, student wings of major political parties have an active presence on the campus.

 Organised and unorganised protests are held often in the campus due to the vast majority of students.
 The most prominent protest in the last few years have been the Banaras Hindu University women's rights protest.

-Gallery of notable alumni and faculty
+Notable alumni and faculty

 Alumni and faculty of the Banaras Hindu University, called BHUians and महामना के मानस पुत्र/पुत्री ('), have gained prominence in India and across the world in almost all fields of arts, science, and social work.
 Two former Presidents of India, Sarvepalli Radhakrishnan and A. P. J. Abdul Kalam have worked and taught at the university.
 Other famous administrators include Sunder Lal, K. L. Shrimali, and Moti Lal Dhar.